-What to do after an auto accident:
+What to do after a car accident:

 - Stay as calm as possible.